TheFallen-Devs/HonorityPlugin/README.md

 Minecraft Bukkit plugin which adds one simple value, "honority"(same as honor) system in server.

 ## Commands
 /honority show (playername) : Shows honority value of given player.
-[Only Player Can Use This Command] /honority set (playername) (value) : set player's honority value into given value.
-/honority reset (playername) : set player's honority value into initial value(normally, 0). this is an alias of /honority (playername) set 0
+[Only Player Can Use This Command]\n /honority set (playername) (value) : set player's honority value into given value.\n /honority reset (playername) : set player's honority value into initial value(normally, 0). this is an alias of /honority (playername) set 0\n
-/honority add (playername) (value) : add given value into player's honority value. you can add negative number, too. only integer can be used on value.
+/honority add (playername) (value) : add given value into player's honority value. you can add negative number, too. only integer can be used on value.\n
-/honority help (command) : show description about given command. you can put add, set, reset or add in (command).
+/honority help (command) : show description about given command. you can put add, set, reset or add in (command).\n

 Command usage video is [here](https://www.youtube.com/watch?v=t0xNXX55Bhg)